alexelash/personal-website/_projects/administrate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
-      In addition to building best-in-its-class software, Administrate has strong values and a mission to develop an organization that has people and community at its center.
+      In addition to building best-in-its-class software, Administrate has strong values and has an organization with people and community at its center.
 Decisions around visual and written expressions of the brand aimed to be faithful to company culture.
   - type: 'default'
     layout: 'text-only'
     title: 'Logo'